lunosai/GmailNotify-PubSub-GCP/README.md

 # Project for Push Notifications to Webhooks

 ## Introduction
 **GmailNotify** This is a quick project made to consume Pub-Sub messages sent via Gmail to be processed and finally execute a Webhook for external services to receive a push of email data.
+It now supports multiple Gmail mailboxes in a single deployment.

 It is in essense a set of NodeJS Cloud Functions to handle Gmail Notifications which can be configured to receive wide range of Gmail notifications based on the `config/appconfig.json` file setting.